a327ex/www/content/posts/cons_compassion.md

 ## Conflict avoidance and moral binaryism

+Now for the actual post.
 The best way I've found of thinking about the downsides of agreeableness is with the broad concepts of conflict avoidance and moral binaryism.
 These don't map 100% to the compassion/politeness subdivision, but it's a good way to think about it.

-So the highly polite are fundamentally driven by conflict avoidance.
+The highly polite are fundamentally driven by conflict avoidance.
 They want to be in good standing with their peers and this leads them to avoid short and medium term conflict at all costs.
-This happens because politeness seems to be related to aggression suppression more generally, and so it stands to reason that those with very high stats in it will suffer from this problem.
+This happens because politeness seems to be related to aggression suppression more generally, and so it stands to reason that those with very high stats in it will be like this.

-Whereas the highly compassionate have a tendency of what I call "moral binaryism", which is to divide people into good vs. evil, or more accurately prey vs. predators.
+On the other hand, the highly compassionate have a tendency of what I call "moral binaryism", which is to divide people into good vs. evil, or more accurately prey vs. predators.
-Strong levels of compassion likely evolved as a sort of maternal instinct out of a need to care for infants in their earlier days where they're 100% vulnerable, which is a perfectly reasonable instinct to have in that situation, but it's clearly not one that scales well beyond that, especially in our world where most people are very safe.
+Strong levels of compassion likely evolved as a sort of maternal instinct out of a need to care for infants in their earlier days where they're 100% vulnerable, which is a perfectly reasonable instinct to have in that situation, but it's not one that scales well beyond that, especially in our world where most people are very safe.

 These two broad classes of downsides play out in some specific types of behaviors that are common among the highly agreeable, such as